Crafting a patent application is a practice best left to the experts.

-In preparing a patent application, existing art should be critically analyzed and compared to any potential invention.
-This critical analysis increases the likelihood that any resulting patent application will pass the U.S. Patent and Trademark Office’s review process.
-This critical analysis also increases the likelihood that any resulting patent will be rendered enforceable in view of legal, practical and real world constraints.
+Prior to filing a patent application, existing art should be critically analyzed and compared to the potential invention.
+This analysis increases the chance of passing the review process conducted by the U.S. Patent and Trademark Office (USPTO) as well as the chance that the final patent will be legally enforceable in view of legal, practical and real world constraints.

-Our patent attorneys stand ready to write a patent application for your invention, whether it relates to, for example, a mechanical device, an electrical device, computer hardware or computer software utilizing complex mathematical models, or a combination of any or all of these things.
+Our patent attorneys stand ready to write a patent application for your invention, whether it is a mechanical device, an electrical device, computer hardware or computer software utilizing complex mathematical models, or a combination of any or all of these things.

-Navigating the rough waters at the United States Patent and Trademark Office, where Patent Examiners rigorously scrutinize patent applications, requires an understanding of the complex intersection of patent law and technical innovation.
+Navigating the rough waters at the USPTO requires an understanding of the complex intersection of patent law and technical innovation.

 Whether you are looking for outside counsel for your corporation to expand an existing portfolio in a highly competitive market, or a small business striving to build a unique and marketable product, our attorneys can get you there.

-Our patent attorneys have the education and technical experience to understand the technology in a variety of fields, and have a deep understanding of the relevant law to obtain broad patent protection possible for your invention.
-They have successfully obtained over 900 patents for our clients.
+Our patent attorneys have the education and technical experience to understand the technology in a variety of fields, and have a deep understanding of the relevant law.
+We have successfully obtained over 970 patents for our clients.